-34.12 Weather
+34.13 Weather

-- 34.12.1 The Aerobatic Box must be free of precipitation for Glider flights. - 34.12.2 If the height of the cloud base is less than 4,000 feet and more than 2,500 feet, the Contest Jury may allow competitors to fly shortened Known and Unknown Sequences.
+- 34.13.1 The Aerobatic Box must be free of precipitation for Glider flights. - 34.13.2 If the height of the cloud base is less than 4,000 feet and more than 2,500 feet, the Contest Jury may allow competitors to fly shortened Known and Unknown Sequences.
 The figures to be graded will be announced at the Program Briefing.
 A Free Program will be flown in two parts, with a break for landing and relaunch occurring at a point chosen by the competitor.

-34.13 Towplanes
+34.14 Towplanes

-- 34.13.1 The tow pilots are responsible for the safe tow of competition gliders to altitude and, when cleared by the Chief Judge, onto a base leg where the glider will release and enter the Aerobatic Box.
-These pilots will also make reports of turbulence, precipitation, visibility, and ceilings, as requested by the Chief Judge. - 34.13.2 The organizers must provide an adequate number of towplanes equipped with two-way radios and capable of safe towing of all gliders registered in the contest.
-The availability of a back-up towplane is encouraged. - 34.13.3 Tow and release procedures from towplanes will be briefed to all glider competitors.
+- 34.14.1 The tow pilots are responsible for the safe tow of competition gliders to altitude and, when cleared by the Chief Judge, onto a base leg where the glider will release and enter the Aerobatic Box.
+These pilots will also make reports of turbulence, precipitation, visibility, and ceilings, as requested by the Chief Judge. - 34.14.2 The organizers must provide an adequate number of towplanes equipped with two-way radios and capable of safe towing of all gliders registered in the contest.
+The availability of a back-up towplane is encouraged. - 34.14.3 Tow and release procedures from towplanes will be briefed to all glider competitors.

-34.14 Tow and Release Procedures
+34.15 Tow and Release Procedures

-- 34.14.1 The towplane will tow the competitor to the altitude appropriate for that flight (no more than 5,000 feet or less than 2,500 feet).
+- 34.15.1 The towplane will tow the competitor to the altitude appropriate for that flight (no more than 5,000 feet or less than 2,500 feet).
 The towplane will then position the glider perpendicular to the axis on which the sequence is designed to start.
 If the glider pilot does not release on the first pass, the towplane will initiate a turn away from the box and, staying as close as possible to the box, re-entry on the base leg as before.
-The glider pilot must release before the end of the second pass when clearance to release had been given, unless given permission by the Chief Judge to remain on tow. - 34.14.2 The pilot may reposition the glider after release and prior to signaling.
+The glider pilot must release before the end of the second pass when clearance to release had been given, unless given permission by the Chief Judge to remain on tow. - 34.15.2 The pilot may reposition the glider after release and prior to signaling.
 If conditions warrant, the glider may release tow prior to being cleared into the aerobatic box by the Chief Judge.
 In that case, the glider pilot shall advise the Chief Judge of their intention to release early and may use thermals to maintain altitude prior to being cleared into the box.
-If sufficient altitude cannot be maintained prior to being cleared into the glider will return to the airport and land.
-In that case, a reflight will be granted without penalty. - 34.14.3 The towplane and glider pilots must monitor the frequency assigned by the Chief Judge at the Program Briefing and follow all directions issued by the Chief Judge during the approach to the box.
+If sufficient altitude cannot be maintained prior to being cleared into the box, the glider will return to the airport and land.
+In that case, a reflight will be granted without penalty. - 34.15.3 The towplane and glider pilots must monitor the frequency assigned by the Chief Judge at the Program Briefing and follow all directions issued by the Chief Judge during the approach to the box.
 Glider and towplane pilots shall use the appropriate air-to-air signals in the event of radio failure in either aircraft.

-34.15 Mixing Gliders with Powered aircraft
+34.16 Mixing Gliders with Powered aircraft

-- 34.15.1 If there are an adequate number of towplanes to permit a continuous flow of gliders into the Aerobatic Box, then Glider flights in each Program will follow one another. - 34.15.2 Any mixing of Powered and Glider aircraft shall be done in a manner permitting efficiency of operation without compromising safety.
+- 34.16.1 If there are an adequate number of towplanes to permit a continuous flow of gliders into the Aerobatic Box, then Glider flights in each Program will follow one another. - 34.16.2 Any mixing of Powered and Glider aircraft shall be done in a manner permitting efficiency of operation without compromising safety.

-34.16 Presentation
+34.17 Presentation

-34.16.1 Category Presentation coefficients for Glider Programs are as follows:
+34.17.1 Category Presentation coefficients for Glider Programs are as follows:

-Category Presen itation K
+Category Presentation K

 a) Primary 10 K

 b) Sportsman 15 K

+Glider Rules

-C) Intermediate 15 K
+c) Intermediate 15 K

-d) Advanced 25 K (Known and Unknown)
+d) Advanced 20 K

-35 K (Free)

-e) Unlimited 25 K (Known and Unknown)
+e) Unlimited 25 K

-35 K (Free)

-$\checkmark$

-34.17 Free Sequences
+34.18 Free Sequences

-34.17.1 Figure and K Limits
+34.18.1 Figure and K Limits